 6. Focus on Your Training and Education

-Think back to seminars, conferences, certifications and even studies you’ve done in your free time to show you’ve got a good foundation to perform the job.
+Recall the seminars, conferences, certifications, and independent studies you’ve participated in to demonstrate that you possess a solid foundation to perform the job.

 7. Draw Attention to Your Strengths

-While other candidates might have more experience than you, that doesn’t mean they’ve got the same credentials or accomplishments as you.
-Focus on the qualities and strengths you possess that make you stand out from other candidates.
+Although other candidates may have more experience than you, they might not have the same qualifications or achievements as you do.
+Concentrate on the strengths and attributes that distinguish you from other candidates.

-The best way to draw attention to your strengths is to compose a list of your professional accomplishments, industry insights and the results you’ve generated in your line of work.
+To highlight your strengths, create a list of your professional accomplishments, industry knowledge, and the outcomes you’ve produced in your field of expertise.

-Cover letters offer a great opportunity to show how passionate, eager and excited you are about the job position and your chosen industry.
-That passion, eagerness, and excitement likely won’t transfer well in your resume, making it even more important that you include a well-written cover letter with your resume.
-Additionally, your exuberance might serve you and the company better than someone with a degree who’s merely looking to move up the ladder.
+Cover letters offer a great opportunity to show how passionate, eager, and excited you are about the job position and your chosen industry.
+That passion, eagerness, and excitement likely won’t transfer well in

-Creating a great resume is the first step to put you the running for landing your dream job.
-Use these tips, and make sure the rest of your resume is top notch to increase your chances of getting an interview.
+Creating a great resume is the first step to putting you in the running for landing your dream job.
+Use these tips, and make sure the rest of

 Beat out the competition for the best jobs